SofiaKononovych/intagram-post-generation-model/README.md

 Open this notebook in Google Colab

-Go to Secrets/Add new secret

-In the Name section, write HF_TOKEN, and in the Value – paste previously generated token
+Go to variable HF_TOKEN, and pass your generated token as its value

 Grant access to this notebook by swiping the corresponding Notebook access slider